OpenDSA/OpenDSA/RST/en/PL/LambdaCalculus.rst

 This BNF grammar tells us that expressions in the lambda calculus come in one of three flavors:

-  1. A :term:`variable` (the first production above).
+  1. A :dfn:`variable` (the first production above).
 Typically, we will use a single letter, with an optional integer subscript, to denote a variable.
 So, :math:`x, y, a_1, p_2` are examples of variables.

-  2. A :term:`function abstraction` (the second production above).
+  2. A :dfn:`function abstraction` (the second production above).
-     This type of :math:`\lambda` expressions, also called :term:`lambda abstractions`, corresponds to a function
+     This type of :math:`\lambda` expressions, also called :term:`lambda abstraction`s, corresponds to a function
      definition, which contains two components: the formal parameter of the function (there must be exactly one parameter, namely the :math:`< var >` non-terminal in the second production above) and